shiningdragon/Arkanoid/README.md

-The classic atari arcade game arkanoid written entirely in client side javascript.
+The classic atari arcade game arkanoid written entirely in client side javascript and html5

 Check it out at http://arkanoidsd.azurewebsites.net/